libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 ### Make input dynamic with variables {#variables}

 The preceding examples place the query input as _inline_ arguments.
-Normally, you put extract these arguments as JSON _variables_.
+Often, calls to production systems separate these arguments out as JSON _variables_.

 Variables add dynamism to your requests, which serves to make them more reusable.
 For example:
-- If you build a low-code reporting application, you could use variables to change the arguments based on user input
+- If you build a low-code reporting application, you could use variables to change the arguments based on user input.
 - In a BPMN event orchestration, you could use variables to make a GraphQL call based on a previous JSONata filter.
 Refer to the example, [Write ERP material definition to DB]({{< relref "../bpmn/create-workflow/#write-erp-material-definition-to-database" >}}).